-On our way to your heart as the best frugality site for DIYers, we present to you an all-inclusive list of the 68 best DIY bunk bed plans out there in one place for your convenience.
+On our way to your heart as the best frugality site for woodworkers and DIYers, we present to you an all-inclusive list of the 68 best DIY bunk bed plans out there in one place for your convenience.

 Bunk beds are a great space saving tactic because they open up space beneath the bed for storage, play areas or desks.
 Woodworking as a hobby will save you a lot of money and unsatisfying market builds.